sevendaystoglory/sevendaystoglory.github.io/_posts/blogs/2025-12-14-unwritten-half.md

 ### Incentives that aggravate the PDF problem and the Reproducibility Problem

-*Writing for acceptance* A paper serves reviewers and readers at the same time.
+*Optimised for Peer Review* A paper serves reviewers and readers at the same time.
 To a reader, you want clarity and truth.
 To a reviewer, you want acceptance.
 So you adopt a pitch-like tone.
 That pushes authors toward safe looking writing that avoids raising flags.

 *No reward for clarity* There is little direct reward for producing work that is optimized for human understanding, especially for humans of different backgrounds.
 Research is not organized like coursework.
 A lot of mental horsepower goes into inflating ideas into publishable hunks of 10-page PDFs.